The Restoration of the Historic Depot

 - Complete the "Presentation Center" in the Trainmen Room

-- Finish the walls in the new catering kitchen
+- Finish the walls in the new catering kitchen and work room

-In addition to the above "to do" list for 2024, we will continue to offer special events sponsored by the Historic Depot and also offer the Historic Depot as a venue for Community Events.
+In addition to the above "to do" list for 2026, we will continue to offer special events sponsored by the Historic Depot and also offer the Historic Depot as a venue for Community Events.

 WANT TO VOLUNTEER?